 Covers strategies for penetrating foreign markets, how changes in the global economic and cultural environment impact company decision making, and introduces basic analytical tools, such as country risk assessment, and hedging of foreign exchange risk.
 The approach is to translate theory and concepts into real-world management practice.
 Issues such as outsourcing, offshoring, inshoring, and global supply chain strategy will be discussed in detail.

 Marketing for Decision Making/Marketing Management (3 credits)

-Presents the latest marketing tools and concepts that drive customer perceptions, purchase decisions, willingness to pay, and loyalty.
-Segmentation, positioning, and marketing mix decisions are discussed in detail.
-This core marketing course includes presentations by industry experts in Social Media Marketing and is the foundation for the marketing electives in the fourth semester that include Marketing Strategy, Web Analytics, Brand Management and Marketing Research.
+Incorporates foundational concepts combined with the latest marketing tools that impact customer perceptions, purchase decisions, brand positioning and loyalty, consumer behavior, segmentation, and targeting.
+These key concepts, as well as the marketing mix elements (the four P’s), are incorporated into a long-term, highly competitive team marketing decision simulation as well as in-course exercises and case studies.
+This core marketing course is the foundation for marketing electives offered in the fourth semester that include Marketing Strategy, Digital Marketing Analytics, Brand Management, and Marketing Research.

 Financial Strategy (3 credits)